Italy's 5-Star says Salvini no longer a credible partner

 Alarmed at the prospect of losing power, Salvini has softened his stance and indicated he would be ready to carry on governing with 5-Star, perhaps with a re-shuffle of cabinet members, but has so far been spurned by his erstwhile allies.

+However, speaking at an event near the Tuscan town of Lucca, he added that he did not have the votes in parliament to block such a “government of losers”, a reference to the fact the League came first in recent European elections and leads in opinion polls.

+He made clear that he was no longer determined to sink the government, saying that if Conte “sets out a path that is good for Italy, who am I to say no?”.
+On the other hand the League will organize street protests if 5-Star and the PD hook up “because the sovereignty of the country is at stake.”

-5-Star said Salvini had proved himself to be untrustworthy and described his recent overtures toward them as “a shameful U-turn in which he is trying to dictate conditions without any credibility”.
+5-Star said Salvini had proved himself to be untrustworthy and described his recent overtures towards them as “a shameful U-turn in which he is trying to dictate conditions without any credibility”.

 The party said it regretted that Salvini’s behavior had ruined its collaboration with the League’s members of parliament, with whom it had worked well since the government was formed 14 months ago.